Exploit Prediction Scoring System

 Governance and Safety

 A governance program can use EPSS as a dated triage signal.
-A good vulnerability record should preserve the CVE, EPSS probability, percentile, score date, severity source, affected asset, exposure, connected agent or model service, business owner, decision, exception rationale, and reassessment date.
+A good vulnerability record should preserve the CVE, EPSS probability, percentile, score date, source feed or API query, severity source, affected asset, exposure, connected agent or model service, business owner, decision, exception rationale, and reassessment date.

 The date matters because EPSS is refreshed daily.
 A score copied into a ticket without a timestamp may keep influencing decisions after the threat landscape changes.
 A mature program should recalculate, close stale exceptions, and show score drift when an ignored vulnerability becomes more likely to be exploited.